max0x7ba/atomic_queue/README.md

 ## Help needed
 * Submit pull requests with benchmarking code for other queues.
 The queues should be somewhat widely used or have exceptional performance, not my-first-mpmc-queue type projects.
-* Benchmarking results on different architectures or with much more cores.
+* Benchmarking results on different architectures or with much more cores, in particular on AMD Ryzen CPUs.
 Run `scripts/run-benchmarks.sh` and email me the results file, or put it under `results/` and submit a pull request.

 ---